The outline for this post is as follows:

 RAOBCORE, RATPAC version A, and IUKv2 include IGRA data.
 RAOBCORE and RICH also include CHUAN data (via an analysis known as GRASP).
 Neither CHUAN nor IGRA were included in a recent comprehensive analysis of tropical tropospheric amplification in radiosonde analyses.
 And though an unpublished analysis showed the hot spot in CHUAN, I can find no recent peer-reviewed paper assessing CHUAN's tropical troposphere amplification relative to near Earth's surface.
 IGRA and CHUAN also lack important homogenization, and I know of no myth proponent who relies on IGRA and CHUAN to support the myth.
 So for these reasons I exclude IGRA and CHUAN, leaving us with 5 homogenized radiosonde analyses.

-out of 5 radiosonde analyses show the hot spot post-1958 and 4 out of 5 radiosonde analyses show the hot spot post-1979, with greater warming in the tropical upper troposphere than near Earth's surface.
+5 out of 5 radiosonde analyses show the hot spot post-1958 and 4 out of 5 radiosonde analyses show the hot spot post-1979, with greater warming in the tropical upper troposphere than near Earth's surface (two other radiosonde analyses published after 2020 show the hot spot as well).
 Radiosonde analyses also show greater warming in the tropical upper troposphere than in the lower troposphere.
 Upper tropospheric amplification occurs at an atmospheric pressure level of around 300hPa, as illustrated in figure 5 using the IUKv2 record:

 The myth proponent John Christy cites all of the radiosonde analyses (with the exception of CHUAN), though he recently stopped citing HadAT2; he acknowledges that HadAT2 under-estimates tropospheric warming.
 And of the 5 radiosonde analyses, HadAT2 is the outlier; HadAT2 shows the hot spot over some multi-decadal time periods, but not over other multi-decadal periods (see figure 8 below).
 This may explain why myth proponents such as David Evans, the Global Warming Foundation, and C3 Headlines rely so heavily on HadAT analyses, to the exclusion of other analyses.